-Joseph G. McCoy (1837-1915) – Founder of the cattle trade in Kansas, originator of the Abilene Cattle Trail, and cattle baron in his own right, McCoy was born in Sangamon County, Illinois on December 21, 1837, the youngest of eleven children to David and Mary (Kirkpatrick) McCoy, natives of Virginia and Kentucky, respectively.
+Joseph G. McCoy was the founder of the cattle trade in Kansas, originator of the Abilene Cattle Trail, and cattle baron in his own right, McCoy was born in Sangamon County, Illinois on December 21, 1837, the youngest of eleven children to David and Mary (Kirkpatrick) McCoy, natives of Virginia and Kentucky, respectively.
 He was educated in public schools and at Knox College.
 In 1861 he started in the cattle business and that same year married Sarah Epler on October 22nd.

 In 1867 he conceived the idea of establishing a shipping depot for cattle at some point in the west and knew that the railroad companies were interested in expanding their freight operations.
 He soon selected Abilene, Kansas, and opened the Abilene Trail through Indian Territory from Texas.